 Jim O'Donnell is the Senoir Investigative Producer, managing the investigative team at WCAU-TV in Philadelphia.
 Before moving to Philly Jim was the Investigative Producer at KGO-TV in San Francisco.
 He has twice been a finalist for IRE awards, as well as, recognized nationally with a variety of honors, such as, a Sigma Delta Chi, a Gracie and the Genesis Award from The Humane Society of the United States.
 Jim's investigations have uncovered government mismanagement, waste and injustice.
 He says the best part of the job is giving a voice to the voiceless. @ODonnellJim

-Evan Stulberger is an investigative producer with WNBC in New York, NY.
+Evan Stulberger is the Senior Investigative Producer with WNBC in New York City.
 For more than a decade, Evan has been using technology to bring emotion and visual interest to stories about numbers, audits, and lawsuits.
 Evan’s investigative pieces have earned nationwide honors in the National Press Photographers Association’s video editing competition.
-He has won Emmy awards for photography and editing, and several regional Murrow awards for investigative reporting. @evan4ny
+He has won Emmy awards for photography and editing, and regional Murrow awards for investigative reporting. @evan4ny

 Visualizing the Investigative Story

 This tipsheet contains several strategies to help you visualize your investigative story.
 It provides links to motivate and inspire your work, creative ways to visualize documents and numbers, and information on how to deal with bad video.